DecisionsDev/odm-ondocker/welcomepage/README.md

 # Configuration

-You must configure your server to have a app.properties file e.g. for Liberty:
+You must configure your Liberty server to have an app.properties file:

 > server.xml:
 >    ```
 >    <library id="config">